 The Amenities Fee is calculated on the new Lease Loan paid for the Unit by the next resident.
 If the Unit is not re-let the fee is calculated on the Unit’s Current Market Value.

-The Fee is calculated on the number of days the resident occupies the Unit at 5% per annum in the first 2 years, then 4% per annum thereafter of the new Lease Loan but is capped after 7 years occupancy at 30% of the new Lease Loan.
+The Fee is calculated on the number of days the resident occupies the Unit at an annual rate per annum of the new Lease Loan but is capped after 7 years occupancy at 30% of the new Lease Loan.

 To maintain the condition of the Village, there is a Village “Reserve Fund” which pays for repairs, renovations and capital replacements required for the Village’s buildings, Communal Amenities and Common Areas.The Reserve Fund is held on trust and administered by the Lessor.

 When residents leave the Village and receive repayment of their Lease Loan and any Loan Growth Sum they make a contribution to the Reserve Fund.
-This is calculated on the number of days the resident occupies the Unit at 1.25% per annum in the first 2 years, then 1.5% thereafter of the new Lease Loan but is capped after 7 years occupancy at 10% of the new Lease Loan.
+This is calculated on the number of days the resident occupies the Unit at an annual rate per annum of the new Lease Loan but is capped after 7 years occupancy at 10% of the new Lease Loan.

 Operating Costs for the Village are shared equally between the Units and are paid by monthly instalments.They mainly comprise rates, water use and service charges, the costs of insurance, electricity, gas, waste removal, repairs, maintenance, external painting, cleaning and gardening expenses for Communal Amenities and Common Areas, costs of providing amenities and services and management costs.
 They are budgeted for annually, after consultation with the residents.

 The actual Operating Costs are determined after the end of the financial year.
 Any surplus is applied either to residents’ future Operating Costs or to other purposes approved by a residents’ “special resolution that are for the general benefit of the Village’s residents.